 The Advanced Diagnostics Laboratory is a visionary space designed to continue Mayo Clinic's long tradition of pioneering patient treatments and diagnostics.
-Its mission is to foster innovation — including grassroots innovation — across different specialties, through partnerships in-house as well as with external companies.
+The laboratory's mission is to foster innovation — including grassroots innovation — across different specialties through partnerships in-house as well as with external companies.
 Located on the third floor of One Discovery Square in a 9,600-square-foot space, the lab is an active strategic partnership between Mayo's Department of Laboratory Medicine and Pathology and the Center for Individualized Medicine.

 The lab has room and resources for evaluating technology quickly, giving researchers early access to technology and the opportunity to test it, with the potential to influence the final product.
-These resources allow Mayo Clinic to strike more business agreements and co-development relationships, move quickly, and bring more capabilities to the collaboration.
+These resources allow Mayo Clinic to strike more business agreements and codevelopment relationships, move quickly, and bring more capabilities to collaborations.